luciVuc/api-mock-up/README.md

 As the JSON Schema above indicates, the API Configuration document consists of

 - `name` field - a `string` which is the name the service,
+- `description` field - an optional `string` which describes the service
 - `endPoints` field - an `array` which contains the collection of API endpoints to emulate.

 Each API endpoint must contain a `request` field and a `response` field.